WGDashboard/WGDashboard-Plugins/README.md

 # WGDashboard Plugins
-The official list of plugins for WGDashboard
+The official list of plugins for WGDashboard.

+## Requirements
+WGDashboard v4.3+